 - Actions on objective

-- The ultimate objective of an attack can vary, from stealing sensitive data to encrypting files for a ransom.
-Another objective might include misappropriating network resources for botnet activity, denial of service attacks, or cryptocurrency mining.
+The ultimate objective of an attack can vary, from stealing sensitive data to encrypting files for a ransom.
+Another objective might include misappropriating network resources for botnet activity, denial of service attacks, or cryptomining.
 Reveal(x) detects when an attacker is close to completing a campaign objective.

 Detections automatically surface network, application, and infrastructure problems and identify their root causes, so that you can direct your investigation to any trouble areas.